MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 You can debug your Chrome App on mobile the same way that you [debug Cordova applications](https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap).

+**Important**: In order to use [remote debugging with chrome web inspector for Android](https://developer.chrome.com/devtools/docs/remote-debugging), your desktop Chrome version should match the Chrome WebView on Android.
+In practice, this usually means you should be debugging using Chrome Dev/Canary.
+(If there is a version mismatch, usually the chrome web inspector window appears completely blank.)

 _**Done?
 Continue to [Step 4: Next Steps &raquo;](NextSteps.md)**_